 It is not common for a lender to incur liability for contaminated land.
-A lender can be liable if it is deemed to be a landowner under the SCCL (see Question 14), although there is no precedent for this.
+A lender can be liable if it is deemed to be a landowner under the Soil Contamination Countermeasures Law (see Question 14), although there is no precedent for this.

 If a landowner transfers the land to a lender as security for a loan, the lender becomes a landowner.
-In addition, if the lender controls the use of the land, the lender may become a landowner because it may be deemed a land manager.
+Additionally, if the lender controls the use of the land, the lender may become a landowner because it may be deemed a land manager.